-One of them: setting up a living trust (aka inter vivos trust) for my family.
+One of them: how to set up a revocable living trust (aka inter vivos trust) for my family.

-I knew generally that trusts are an important part of good estate planning strategy.
+I knew generally that trusts are important for good estate planning strategy.
 But I hadn’t investigated the details.
 Life is so much simpler when you don’t have a kiddo, and even simpler still when you’re single.

 I never appreciated how good I had it pre-kid as much as I do now. 🙂

-Now that it’s over, I’m putting my knowledge of trusts into this new post, explained through layman’s Q&A. It’s a useful guide on how trusts work and how to set one up.
-You can skip around, but this is meant to be read top to bottom.
+Now that it’s over, I’m summarizing my knowledge of trusts into this comprehensive Q&A post as a guide for how trusts work and how to set one up.
+Note: I was setting up a living trust in California, but this post covers universal trust concepts that generally apply across states.
+Feel free to skip around, but this is meant to be read top to bottom.

 Here’s what we’ll cover:

-- What a trust is, how to create one, and what a trust does
+- What is a trust, how to create one, and what a trust does

 - Property ownership